openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 Note: the constructor function is non-existent, because this is a Cloneable contract.
 See, https://eips.ethereum.org/EIPS/eip-1167

-### function initialize(address creator) external
+### function initialize(address creator, address payer) external

-Initializes the DAO by creating the first member who is the creator passed to the function.
+Initializes the DAO by creating the initial members who are 1) the DAO creator passed to the function, 2) the account passed to the function which paid for the transaction to create the DAO, and 3) the DaoFactory calling this function.

 ### function finalizeDao()